simonxiang1/dwm/README.md

   - The dwm bar doesn't display any information on the right with xsetroot
   - Not even sure if the EWMH patch works
   - I would like for it to display the time, battery level, and maybe weather
+  - Considering patching dwm-ipc and polybar-dwm-module
 - Xresources compatibility means recompiling dwm on each color scheme switch
   - To make this work like intended, I would have to find a way to have dwm recompile without logging out
   - Then I would have to run this each time I run "newtheme", which is a pain
 - Some patches I would like to apply but am too lazy to figure out:
-  - Layouts: Gapless Grid, Centered Master, Fibonacci
+  - Layouts: Gapless Grid, Fibonacci
   - Floating: Exresize, Save Floats, Crop Windows
   - Tabs (monocle), Movestack or Push, Stackmfact (vertical resizing), Rotate Stack
   - Manual too long: